wenleicao/wenleicao.github.io/_posts/2017-05-20-How_to_handle_many_to_many_relationship_in_mangoDB.md

 //3. get studentname list, so John and Terry take the big data course
 db.student.find({_id:{$in:studentIDs}}, {studentname:1, _id:0});
 <img src="/images/blog7/studentlist.PNG">

+* Method 2  join
+Again let us write SQL to show logic
+select studentname
+from student s
+inner join studentcourse sc on s._id = sc.sid
+inner join course c on sc.cid = c._id
+where c.coursename = 'Big Data'

+//1.
+From MongoDB 3.2, it starts to support join using aggregation $lookup. it works like pipeline.
+In brief, $match fiter course collection with coursename = 'Big Data', $lookup join course and studentcourse collection with _id and cid and embed the join result as studentcourse_docs.
+Since I only need sid, I $project this filed.
+Because it is in the array format, I use $unwind to unwind the array
+var studentcoursedocs = db.course.aggregate([
+   {$match: { coursename: "Big Data" }} ,
+   {
+      $lookup:
+        {
+          from: "studentcourse",
+          localField: "_id",
+          foreignField: "cid",
+          as: "studentcourse_docs"
+        }
+   },
+   { $project : { _id: 0, "studentcourse_docs.sid" : 1 } },
+   { $unwind : "$studentcourse_docs"}
+]);
+studentcoursedocs

+//2. extract the sid as an array for later use, this is similar to previous method var studentIDs = [];
+while (studentcoursedocs.hasNext() == true) {
+		var studentcoursedoc = studentcoursedocs.next();
+		studentIDs.push(studentcoursedoc.studentcourse_docs.sid);
+}
+studentIDs

+//3. same as last method

 Hope this post can help someone, :)